obiora789/My_Personal_Blog/README.md

 ## Running the Application

-To run the Flask Blog, navigate to the project directory and activate the virtual environment using the following command:
+To run my Blog, navigate to the project directory and activate the virtual environment using the following command:

 ```
 source venv/bin/activate